Europe rides its best to another commanding Ryder Cup lead. US stars get blanked

 Trump became the first sitting U.S. president to attend the Ryder Cup.
 He was behind protective glass at first, then walked to the first tee for the afternoon session with DeChambeau.
 He left a little earlier than planned, perhaps not liking what he saw.

-U.S. captain Keegan Bradley was on the first see some 90 minutes before the matches even got started, trying to rile up the crowd — the massive grandstand surrounding the first tee and 18th green was full in the darkness — for a loud and noisy opening session.
-He grabbed a microphone and said to the crowd, "Let’s (expletive) go, boys!”
+Bradley was on the first see some 90 minutes before the matches even got started, trying to rile up the crowd that had filled the massive grandstand surrounding the first tee and 18th green before sunrise.
+He sent out DeChambeau for the first shot, and the two-time U.S. Open champion nearly drove the green to set up a birdie for the first red American score.

-Bradley also sent out DeChambeau in the opening session, the two-time major champion and entertainer who had said this summer he wanted to bring energy and a “tsunami” of a crowd.

-He pulled out driver and ripped it 344 yards over the trees, leading to a birdie and the first red score on the board for the Americans.
-He wanted to deliver a clear message.
+The idea was to deliver a message.
+Europe didn't flinch.
+It delivered points.

 “The morning, although it was great, it was just one part of a long race,” Rahm said.
 “We started great and we have to keep it going.
 That's what we did.”